ivan-rivera-projects/Klaviyo-MCP-Server-Enhanced/README.md

 - Comprehensive error handling for all API interactions
 - Fallback mechanisms for degraded operation when primary requests fail
 - Detailed error messages and troubleshooting information
-- JSON parsing error prevention and handling
+- Advanced JSON parsing error prevention and handling
+- Intelligent buffer management to recover from corrupted messages
+- Automatic sanitization of malformed JSON inputs
+- Suppression of error popups for better user experience

 ## 🔄 API Version